-In addition, we are working with local landowners and Rūnanga to establish up to 300ha of indigenous forest in our network area.
+In addition, we are collaborating with local landowners and Rūnanga to establish up to 300ha of indigenous forest in our network area.
 This will support biodiversity and have the additional benefit of creating carbon units that The Orion Group can use to inset its operational emissions.
-Orion will look for further partnership opportunities including with Selwyn District Council.